adikele/route-finder-cities/README.md

 @Aditya Kelekar
 Project Overview:
-This is a hobby project to find the shortest route from one city to another. the distances fed to a database are obtained from the Internet and may not be accurate.
+This is a hobby project to find the shortest route from one city to another.
+Distances between a few cities is fed into a database; these distances are obtained from the Internet and may not be accurate.
-The project demonstrates how the capabilities of networkx library can be used in finding the shortest route.
+The project demonstrates how the capabilities of Networkx library can be used in finding the shortest route.

 Description:
 Program finds the shortest distance between two cities selected by the user.
 Names of a few cities and distances between them is fed to a sqlite database.
 This data is subsequently represented as a Networkx graph, with cities as nodes.
-The Dijkstra function is then used to find the shortest path, which is printed out.
+Networkx library's Dijkstra function is then used to find the shortest path, which is printed out.
 A graph of the cities is also displayed, but this does not currently show the shortest path.

 Libraries used: